turnly/turnly/docs/conventions.md

-# Maverick — Conventions guide
+# Athena — Conventions guide

 Conventions as a safe way to interpret and talk to the team.
 When working with the conventions will be sure that all they may understand each iteration of the developer with the application.